-Though we want you to be aware of all sources of carbon monoxide, we at Healthy Home Heating and Air primarily want to focus on the one we can help you with: your furnace.
+Though we want you to be aware of all sources of carbon monoxide, we at Healthy Home Heating & Air primarily want to focus on the ones we can help you with your furnace.
 If you have a gas furnace, there always exists a low risk of carbon monoxide exposure in your home.
 It’s also important to note that a gas water heater can cause the same risks, so keep that in mind as we’re talking about gas furnaces.

 One possible cause of carbon monoxide release is if the burner in your furnace isn’t combusting the gas completely.
 If there are yellow flames in your burner, it’s important to call professionals right away, as that could indicate incomplete combustion that may result in the release of carbon dioxide.

-Another issue that can cause carbon monoxide to be released is a crack in your furnace flue.
+Another issue that can cause carbon monoxide to be released is a crack in your furnace’s flue.
 As the carbon monoxide travels up the chimney, any cracks can cause the carbon monoxide to be drawn back through the chimney and out into the room.
-Therefore, it’s important to have your flue inspected annually by Healthy Home Heating and Air to ensure it is in perfect condition.
+Therefore, it’s important to have your flue inspected annually by Healthy Home Heating & Air to ensure it is in perfect condition.

-A third problem you may run into is that of backdrafting.
-A backdraft is when the gases rising up through your flu are drawn back into your home by a device causing negative pressure.
+A third problem you may run into is that of back-drafting.
+A backdraft is when the gases rising through your flu are drawn back into your home by a device causing negative pressure.